jumpstart for refugees – OUR FIRST U.S. BASED PROGRAM!

 - An additional layer of screening, involving additional interviews with US intelligence agencies and the State Department.

-Chelsea Handler has sponsored the education of dozens of Syrian refugee children for more than a year now, helping stabilize Syrian refugee families living in Turkey so that their children not have to work, and can instead access a quality education.
+Chelsea Handler has sponsored the education of dozens of Syrian refugee children for more than a year now, helping stabilize Syrian refugee families living in Turkey so that their children do not have to work, and can instead access a quality education.
 In the last few months, Chelsea's generosity has extended to support Syrian families that had recently been resettled in the United States.
-In May 2017, comedian, talkshow host, and best-selling author, Chelsea Handler made a generous contribution to Karam Foundation's pilot Jumpstart program for Syrian refugees, allowing us to provide transportation assistance and overall support to over 15 Syrian refugee families in the U.S. resettled Syrian families across 8 states.
+In May 2017, comedian, talkshow host, and best-selling author, Chelsea Handler made a generous contribution to Karam Foundation's pilot Jumpstart program for Syrian refugees, allowing us to provide transportation assistance and overall support to over 17 Syrian refugee families in the U.S. resettled Syrian families across 8 states.
 Our assistance program for refugee families in the U.S. evolved from our Smart Aid philosophy – providing what is needed to those who need it by asking one simple question: What do you need?
 Stay tuned for more updates!

 Over 70 individuals have gained steps toward social and economic mobility by getting their driver's license, finding advantageous job opportunities, living in safer and cost effective housing, attending advanced English courses and accessing essential community networks.